 The revalidation and appraisal processes should be based on a professional's day to day work.
-They are intended to support the professional's ongoing development, maximising the benefit whilst minimising the paperwork.
-Whilst some specific preparation will be required for an appraisal, this should not be unduly onerous and hopefully should take no more than one day for each appraisal.
+They are intended to support ongoing development, maximising the benefit whilst minimising the paperwork.
+Whilst some specific preparation will be required for an appraisal, this should not be unduly onerous and ideally should take no more than one day for each appraisal.

 You should select your supporting information carefully.
 It is the quality, rather than the quantity, that is important for a successful appraisal.